Nominated to be the Deputy Chairman, North Atlantic Treaty Organization Military Committee, Brussels, Belgium, as a Lieutenant General.

-1984 Distinguished graduate, Bachelor of Science degree, U.S. Air Force Academy, Colorado Springs, Colo.
+1984 Distinguished graduate, Bachelor of Science, U.S. Air Force Academy, Colo.

 1990 Distinguished graduate, Squadron Officer School, Maxwell Air Force Base, Ala.

-1995 Master of Science degree, Institut d'Etudes Politiques, Université de Strasbourg, France
+1995 Master's degree in International Affairs, Institut d'Etudes Politiques, Université de Strasbourg, France

 1996 Air Command and Staff College, by correspondence